Federal Aviation Administration (FAA), Department of Transportation (DOT).

 Special flight authorization to exceed Mach 1.

-For all civil aircraft, any operation that exceeds Mach 1 may be conducted only in accordance with a special flight authorization issued to an operator under the requirements of this section.
+For all civil aircraft, any operation that exceeds Mach 1 may be conducted only in accordance with a special flight authorization issued to an operator in accordance with the requirements of this section.

 (a) Application.
 Application for a special flight authorization to exceed Mach 1 must be made to the FAA Office of Environment and Energy for consideration by the Administrator.
 Each application must include: